sclem/pfcrypto/README.md

 ![image](https://user-images.githubusercontent.com/8977050/28240576-adb6bb18-6952-11e7-9021-974445087cff.png)

+### Update 09/25/17:

+* To address the issue with cryptocurrencies which directly match a security found by personal capital's search (such as NEO), the script has been updated to strip everything except a-z characters in the crypto ticker.

+Example: To successfully add NEO or another currency with the above issue, personal capital must not find the security.
+This can be triggered by adding a special character before/after the name of the currency.
+The extension will now work with the security ticker "$NEO" (without quotes)

 ## How it works:

 * This extension runs whenever a user logs into personal capital.
 It queries coinmarketcap API for the current ticker price and executes a POST to personalcapital API on behalf of the user.